bob-firestone/affiliate-resources/README.md

 #### “Don't Be Caught Off Guard!
 Get Ready for Curveball Job Interview Questions – Download 177 Pre-Prepared Behavioral Interview Answers To Use To Get Hired (see Samples).”

-You can use any of these headlines anywhere you want.
+- You can **use any of these headlines** anywhere you want.
+Yours to swipe.
 Mix and match, remix, whatever.

 ---